 Region 4 is located in south central Illinois and spans the width of the state, bordering Missouri and Indiana, and is home to the state capital, Springfield.
-Abraham Lincoln Capital Airport (SPI), serves as a gateway to the Greater Springfield area which encompasses historic tourism destinations, a 150-acre Airport Commerce Park, and the IDOT Division of Aeronautics office, making it a significant contributor to the local and state economy.
-Decatur Airport (DEC) serves as a gateway to central Illinois for visitors and is supported by nine on-site tenants employing 355 people.
-Airports in Region 4 generated 8,856 jobs, \$393.0 million in labor income, \$634.5 million in value added, and \$1.3 billion in total economic impact.
+Abraham Lincoln Capital Airport (SPI), serves as a gateway to the Greater Springfield area which encompasses historic tourism destinations, a 150-acre Airport Commerce Park, and the IDOT Division of Aeronautics office.
+Decatur Airport (DEC) also serves as a gateway to central Illinois for visitors and is supported by nine on-site tenants employing 355 people.
+Airports in Region 4 generated 18,851 jobs, \$900.7 million in labor income, \$1.5 billion in value added, and \$3.4 billion in total economic impact.

-\$2.1 BILLION Freight/Cargo
+\$2.1 BILLION

+Freight/Cargo

-REG [O N 5 Districts 8 & 9
+■ Districts 8 & 9

 Region 5 is situated in beautiful southern Illinois and borders Missouri, Kentucky, and Indiana.
 Region 5 is known for its tourist destinations, which include Shawnee National Forest, Giant City Sate Park, Garden of the Gods Recreation Area, and the St. Louis metropolitan area.
-Visitors to the Region are welcomed through its two commercial service airports, Veterans Airport of Southern Illinois (MWA) and MidAmerica St. Louis Airport (BLV) and 14 general aviation airports.
+Visitors to the Region are welcomed through its two commercial service airports, Veterans Airport of Southern Illinois (MWA) and MidAmerica St. Louis Airport (BLV), and 14 general aviation airports.
 In addition to supporting significant military activity due to its shared airfield with Scott Air Force Base, MidAmerica St. Louis Airport (BLV) is one of the fastest growing commercial service airports in the state.
-Airports in Region 5 generated 28,595 jobs, \$2.1 billion in labor income, \$2.6 billion in value added, and \$4.3 billion in total economic impact.
+Airports in Region 5 generated 38,278 jobs, \$2.6 billion in labor income, \$3.4 billion in value added, and \$6.1 billion in total economic impact.